heycar editorial team

 Practicality has remained relatively unchanged over the years and the standard Caddy has 3.2 cubic metres of loading capacity while the Caddy Maxi boosts this to 4.2 cubic metres.
 You can get a Euro pallet Payloads range from 545kg up to just over 730kg.
 This means the Caddy loses out to its main rivals in the practicality stakes – the Ford Transit Connect manages over 100kg more while some, including the Citroen Berlingo, Peugeot Partner and Vauxhall Combo are capable of taking over a tonne.

 The cabin has long been one of the Caddy’s strongest suits.
-It’s styled much the same as one of VW’s passenger car models, albeit not the most recent models given that the Caddy has been on sale largely unchanged for some years.
-The layout might be car-like, but VW has used materials that err towards durable rather that soft luxury, with harder plastics meaning it will take a few hits without showing it.
+It’s styled much the same as one of Volkswagen’s passenger car models, albeit not the most recent models given that the Caddy has been on sale largely unchanged for some years.
+The layout might be car-like, but Volkswagen has used materials that err towards durable rather that soft luxury, with harder plastics meaning it will take a few hits without showing it.

 It drives impressively like a car, too, with suspension tweaks at the 2015 update enhancing what was already a smooth and comfortable ride.
 The steering is well weighted while the clutch is light which makes sitting in traffic less arduous.